-The debate about long copy versus short copy is an old one.
+The debate about long-form copy versus short copy is an old one.
 While long copy is statistically proven to bring better results than short copy, many people believe that long copy simply won’t get read, especially if that copy is on the Internet.

 They say, “The Internet is a fast medium.
 People don’t want to read long blocks of text.
 They’ll click away.”
+As any long-form copywriter will tell you, that’s not necessarily true.

-The reality is that prospects who are genuinely interested in the product you offer always want more information about it, not less.
+In fact, tests show that prospects who are genuinely interested in the product you offer always want more information about it, not less.
 That’s why so many landing pages are long scrolling narratives.
 They work!

 If visitors are not interested in your offer, no matter how long or short the copy is, they won’t buy.
 They won’t read 15 words, much less 1,500.